 Just take the essentials with you; a couple of outfits for little one, a few for yourself and your everyday personal belongings.
 Your partner will most likely want to bring some items too, but they will be able to visit home again to pick up some other necessities.

-- Two sleepsuits: front and back opening sleepsuits give you some a little variety
+- Two sleepsuits: front and back opening sleepsuits give you some variety

 - Hat: always choose a soft hat as baby’s head will be very delicate